Hide and Seek with Gaia. Detectability of Predicted Thin-Disc Metal-Rich RR Lyrae Binaries in Gaia DR3 and DR4

 However, any firm conclusion is limited by uncertainties in both our modelling and the LTTE analysis presented by \citet{Abdollahi2025}.

-In particular, the authors do not report any specific estimate of the orbital period for the star, and note that the object exhibits the Blazhko effect, which complicates the LTTE analysis.
+In particular, the authors do not report any specific estimate of the orbital period for this star, noting that a possible binary LTTE signal appears only as a secondary long-term variation superimposed on the more dominant modulation due to the Blazhko effect.
 Nevertheless, ST~Pic remains an intriguing object that warrants dedicated follow-up observations.

 Proper-motion anomaly searches offer a further, complementary constraint. \citet{Kervella19a} analysed RRLs using the Hipparcos–Gaia DR2 baseline, identifying 190 candidates, 6 of which overlap with our sample.
 For these stars, our reference model predicts $\langle\mathcal{O}\rangle\approx0.68$, decreasing to $\approx0.5$ when chromaticity is included.
 The proper-motion anomaly analysis of \citet{Kervella19a} has limited sensitivity to periods $\lesssim 1000$ days, so it is unlikely that the detected signal is consistent with shorter periods, as in model P03.
 Assuming longer periods and including chromaticity bias (V065P2), the detectability decreases to $\langle \mathcal{O} \rangle \approx 0.40$, marginally consistent (within 2--3$\sigma$) with the lack of Gaia detections (Equations \ref{eq:Ndet} and \ref{eq:Nvariance}).